Historic London Attractions

 In 1983 the armed forces were joined together and by 1997 there was no need for a separate naval facility.
 The building fell into the hands of The Greenwich Foundation.
 The independent charity was tasked with conserving the building.

 These days the Old Royal Naval College is a thoroughly modern cultural centre that is celebrated in films like Skyfall and television series like The Crown.
-Book tickets for this historic London attraction and discover how the Tudors lived, see exquisite murals to rival Rome’s, and explore the fascinating lives of the Greenwich pensioners.
+Discover what’s on and book your tickets for this historic London attraction.